-(a) Course materials shall cover current North Carolina real estate related laws, rules, and practices.
+(a) All courses shall have course materials that cover current North Carolina real estate related laws, rules, and practices.
 The nature and depth of subject matter coverage shall be consistent with the competency and instructional levels prescribed by the syllabus for the course for which approval is sought.